foundriesio/docs/source/reference-manual/security/ff-security-summary.rst

 Secure Over the Air Updates
 ---------------------------

-Keys used to deliver secure software updates to FoundriesFactory devices.
+Keys used to deliver secure software updates to Factory devices.
 Additional information can be found in :ref:`ref-ota-security`.

 .. list-table:: Secure OTA Certificates Summary